 ILT Specializes in Producing Customized Light Sources for use in NDIR Gas Sensors (Over 20 Million Sold!)

-Non-dispersive Infrared (NDIR) sensors are simple spectroscopic devices often used for gas analysis.
-The key components are an infrared source (lamp), a sample chamber or light tube, a wavelength filter, and an infrared detector.
-The gas is pumped or diffuses into the sample chamber, and gas concentration is measured electro-optically by its absorption of a specific wavelength in the infrared (IR).
+NDIR (Non-Dispersive Infrared) sensors are simple spectroscopic devices often used for gas analysis.
+The key components of an NDIR sensor are an infrared source (lamp), a sample chamber or light tube, a wavelength filter, and an infrared detector.
+The gas is pumped or diffuses into the sample chamber and gas concentration is measured electro-optically by its absorption of a specific wavelength in the infrared (IR).

 For greater optical efficiency, a reflector assembly can surround the lamp used for the NDIR sensor.
 The reflector is usually parabolic in shape to collimate the IR light through the sample chamber towards the detector.
 The use of a reflector can increase available light intensity by two to five times.
 The reflector surface can also be gold-coated to further enhance its efficiency in the infrared.

 The intensity of IR light that reaches the NDIR detector is inversely related to the concentration of target gas in the NDIR sample chamber .
 When the concentration in the chamber is zero, the detector will receive the full light intensity.
 As the concentration increases, the intensity of IR light striking the detector decreases.
 Beer's Law describes the exact relationship between IR light intensity and gas concentration: